Offirmo/offirmo-monorepo--2021-legacy/2-advanced/universal-debug-api-minimal-noop/README.md

 TODO explain the whole setup

 ## Usage

-Use this lib **to not bloat your webapp bundle**.
+Use this lib **to not bloat your webapp/npx bundle**.
 This no-op lib can be dynamically swapped later thanks to the companion webextension (TODO)